-We are glad to be back at South Cumberland for the 2017 Savage Gulf Marathon!
-This event is coordinated by The Friends of the South Cumberland (FSC).
-Proceeds go directly to improving South Cumberland State Park and supporting its park rangers.
+We are glad to be back at South Cumberland for the 2018 Savage Gulf Marathon!
+This event is coordinated by the Tennessee Park Rangers Association.
+Proceeds are used for training scholarships available to State Park Rangers for professional; development.

 The course will be the same as last year: Beginning and ending at the Stone Door Ranger Station, with 26.2 miles of the most brutal, unforgiving, rocky, steep terrain you could imagine in between.

 Race is limited to the first 100 registrations.
 To qualify, all entrants must have completed one marathon or longer race previously.
-Seasoned runners earned DNFs last year...this is not the place to break into the sport.
+Seasoned runners earn DNFs every year...this is not the place to break into the sport.

 Savage Gulf is a 14,357 acre State Natural Area that contains some of the most spectacular natural rock formations in Tennessee.
 Purchased by the state in 1973 to protect one of the last known stands of virgin timber in the Eastern United States, Savage Gulf has 55 miles of trails and ten primitive campsites.
 The Savage Gulf Ranger Station is the eastern access point to the Savage Gulf-Stone Door trail system that traverses the most rugged and scenic areas of the South Cumberland complex.
 The Stone Door Ranger Station is within the Savage Gulf area and is accessible off State Highway 56 near Beersheba Springs.
 It is named for the Great Stone Door, a 150-foot deep crevice at the crest of the Plateau.
 It is the western access for the Savage Gulf-Stone Door trails network.

 Our Mission is to promote professionalism and raise hiring standards, improve communications, upgrade working conditions, support and participate in active training programs, and champion common concerns among the members of the Tennessee Park Rangers Association and those individuals representing Tennessee State Park.